ntclark/PostScript/EnVisioNateSW_FontManager/Readme.md

 # The EnVisioNateSW Font Management System

-A far more flexible, usable, simpler, and cleaner font rendering system than freetype which is intended to demonstrate how a system **can** be constructed such that it is accessible and easy to see and follow how something so incredibly complex as font technology works.
+As a far more flexible, usable, simpler, and cleaner font rendering system than freetype, this component is intended to demonstrate how software **can** be constructed such that it is accessible and easy to see and to follow how something so incredibly complex as font technology works.

 I tried heroically to follow freetype with a deep dive using samples, experiments, and always the debugger